istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 This guide installs Istio using the standalone Istio [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
-The only dependencies required are a supported Kubernetes cluster, the `kubectl` and the `istioctl` command at the release version.
+The only dependencies required are a supported Kubernetes cluster, the `kubectl` command at the version to match the cluster, and the `istioctl` command at the desired release version.

 To install Istio for production use, we recommend [installing with {{< istioctl >}}](/docs/setup/install/istioctl/) instead.